Julia-Embedded/LabConnections.jl/README.md

 **Note:** In addition to GPIO and PWM, the BBB also has pins dedicated for [Serial Peripheral Interface](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) (SPI).
-Work to feature this functionality in `BeagleBone.jl` is currently ongoing.
+Work to feature this functionality in the module `BeagleBone` is currently ongoing.
 More information can be found [here](https://gitlab.control.lth.se/labdev/LabConnections.jl/blob/master/docs/build/man/introduction.md#spi-development)

-### Computer.jl
+### Computer
 <img src="docs/images/computertypes.png" height="300" width="800">

 This module contains the user interface on the host computer side, and defines